-Hoskins’ pinch-hit in 10th, Phils top Nats; 15 W in 17 games - NewsBreak
+Hoskins’ Pinch-Hit In 10th, Phils Top Nats; 15 W In 17 Games - NewsBreak

 Gray struck out four, walked three and threw a career-high 117 pitches.
 He retired Bryson Stott on a comebacker with two runners on base to finish his outing and exalted on his way back to the dugout.
 Stott slammed his bat after the grounder.

 Washington put two runners on base in the sixth before Nelson Cruz struck out.
-Nola’s efficiency – 71 pitches in six innings – allowed him to remain in the game and helped Philadelphia stay hot.
+Nola’s efficiency – 71 pitches in six innings – allowed him to remain in the game.

-“Winning is fun,” Nola said.
-“Losing is not ever fun.
-The more you win, the more fun you have, the better it is.
-It’s pretty simple.”

 PHILLIES MAKE A SWAP